-In 1998, “I Don’t Want to Miss a Thing” gave Aerosmith the one prize that had eluded the band for 28 years: a Number One Hit.
-Recorded as part of the soundtrack for the film—correction: the cinematic masterpiece—Armageddon, the song reached the top of the charts in the US and a half dozen other countries.
+In 1998, "I Don't Want to Miss a Thing" gave Aerosmith the one prize that had eluded the band for 28 years: a #1 hit.
+Recorded as part of the soundtrack for the film—correction: the cinematic masterpiece—Armageddon, the song reached the top of the charts in the U.S. and a half dozen other countries.

 Some were surprised that the Bad Boys from Boston would record such a sentimental and richly orchestrated song, but they shouldn't have been; Aerosmith may have invented the power ballad when they recorded "Dream On" in 1973.
 Others were more surprised that the hard-living rockers were still alive and kicking after building a staggering reputation for alcohol and drug excess.
 But again, they shouldn't have been; the members of Aerosmith proved as resilient during the 1980s as they were self-destructive in the 1970s, going through rehab and re-tooling themselves for the new world of MTV rock and roll.

 So, how exactly did Aerosmith move from the mean streets of Beantown to the Red Carpets of Hollywood?
 Read on—that is, if you don't want to miss a thing.